Hornbill-Docs/hornbill-utilities/hornbill-utilities/hornbill-clean-utility.md

 The utility provides a quick and easy method of removing requests, assets or users from a specified Hornbill instance.

 :::warning
-This utility permanently deletes request, asset or user records from a specified Hornbill instance, and records of entities that are associated with the deleted requests/assets.
+This utility permanently deletes various record types from a specified Hornbill instance, and records of entities that are associated with the deleted parent records.
 It is primarily intended to be used only by an administrator of a Hornbill instance at the appropriate stage of the switch-on process, to remove demonstration and test data before go-live.
 :::

 ## Open Source